hashicorp/terraform-plugin-codegen-framework/README.md

 ## Overview

 Terraform Plugin Framework Code Generator is a CLI tool which converts a [Provider Code Specification](https://developer.hashicorp.com//terraform/plugin/code-generation/specification) into Go code for use in a Terraform [Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) Provider.
+Additionally, scaffolding commands with customizable templates are available which generate boilerplate provider code for new data sources and resources to reduce development time.

 The generator currently supports outputting: